 - Invite someone in your club or your sport who is trans or non-binary to talk about their experiences in a blog post or short film which you can share across your channels or newsletter

-For a variety of reasons, people who are LGBT+ and who are from black, Asian and minority ethnic communities may feel less comfortable than their white counterparts about being visible.
+For a variety of reasons, people who are LGBT+ and who are black / from diverse ethnic communities may feel less comfortable than their white counterparts about being visible.
 Recognising both this and your own objective to engage more with those communities, try reaching out to a relevant, established non-sports specific group in your area (Stonewall’s website has a great list) and ask them if you can pitch your club or project to their members.

-Be clear about your reasons for wanting to engage more with LGBT+ people of colour and make accessing a trial session or similar introductory experience as easy as possible for anyone who’s interested in learning more.
-Have an email template ready which you can adapt and send out; keep up the conversation through follow-up messages; and ensure your potential new recruits are added to mailing lists, group chats etc in a timely fashion.
+Be clear about your reasons for wanting to engage more with different communities and make accessing a trial session or similar introductory experience as easy as possible for anyone who’s interested in learning more.
+Have an email template ready that you can adapt and send out; keep up the conversation through follow-up messages; and ensure your potential new recruits are added to mailing lists, group chats etc in a timely fashion.

 “How do you deal with negative feedback towards trans athletes on social media?
 How should you reply?
 What terminology is best to use?”

 Depending on the social media platform, this negative feedback could manifest in different ways – on Facebook, it could be negative emoji reactions as well as comments, for example.